 Boost sits somewhere in the middle of all of these plans, offering a decent data cap at an affordable price.
 This is very similar to the Mint Mobile offer further up.
 It's a prepaid plan with no contract, using either AT&T's or T-Mobile's network.
 (Boost in the process of migrating from latter to the former.)
 While Boost's plan is quite a bit more expensive than other options, it does offer more than double the data of many tiered data plans listed here.

 Pros: Mobile hotspot; 5G-enabled in some cities; No contracts

 Cons: Not the cheapest plan

 How to pick the best cell phone plans for seniors

-There are a few factors to consider when choosing a cell phone plan aimed at seniors.
+We found the best cell phone plans for seniors during the course of our research for the best cell phone plans overall.
+As a result, we've learned that there are a few factors to consider when choosing a cell phone plan aimed at seniors.
 Most of these plans tend to be more affordable with lower data caps, more flexible, and often offer special benefits.

 Some brands, such as AT&T and Verizon, offer discounted prices for seniors or packages specifically designed for people over a certain age.
 However, these can require you to live in the state of Florida.
 T-Mobile is unique among the major carriers in having no residency requirement for its best cell phone plan for seniors.